PeppeL-G/bagawork/docs/src/routes/(default)/documentation/state/+page.md

 The default update behavior for the page variables is very similar to app variables.
 For each page stored in the state:

-1. create all the page variables with the default values they should have according to the new version of your app
+1. Create all page variables with their default values they should have according to the new version of your app
-2. For each page variable that exists both in the stored state and in the new version of the page: copy over the value from the stored state to the page variable in the app
+2. For each page variable that exists both in the stored state and in the new version of the page:
+	* Copy over the value from the stored state to the page variable in the app

 If you need some additional update logic in your pages, you can add the `onUpdate()` method to them too.
 It will be called with two arguments: